libgeos/geos/INSTALL.md

 GEOS can be built with Microsoft Visual C++ by opening the `CMakeLists.txt` in the project root using `File > Open > CMake`.

-If you prefer the command-line

 #### Build with CMake generator for Ninja (fast)

-In the Visual Studio 2019 command prompt, `x64 Native Tools Command Prompt for VS 2019` or `x64_x86 Cross Tools Command Prompt for VS 2019`:
+If you prefer the command-line, in the Visual Studio 2019 command prompt, `x64 Native Tools Command Prompt for VS 2019` or `x64_x86 Cross Tools Command Prompt for VS 2019` run:

 ```
 cmake -S . -B _build_vs2019_ninja -G Ninja -DCMAKE_BUILD_TYPE=Release